-I get it you’re all about the anthem we should all just stand and be proud of it no matter what type of social and racial injustice may exist in today’s world – by the way we shouldn’t – even though your probably more apt to make that beer run during the national anthem than during kickoff
+I get it you’re all about the anthem.
+We should all stand and be proud of it no matter what type of social and racial injustice may exist in today’s world – by the way; we shouldn’t – even though you are probably more apt to make that beer run during the national anthem than during kickoff.

-Protest are suppose to make you feel uncomfortable.
+A protest is supposed to make you feel uncomfortable.
 Name a time when an oppressed group asked for something and just got it.
 Those in power will always feel like equality takes away from them.
 They won’t willingly tune into something that reminds them of their privilege.
 This country was born out of dissent.
-As Hubert Humphrey once said “Freedom is hammered out on the anvil of discussion, dissent, and debate.”
-Let’s be honest with each other the vast majority of those who oppose the protests are people whose family and friends will never be impacted by the social and racial injustices that the anthem protest were meant to shine a light on.
-For many the players are only important to them as long as they are running or catching the ball for their entertainment otherwise they should just shut up and be thankful for the paycheck bestowed upon them.
+As Hubert Humphrey once said, “Freedom is hammered out on the anvil of discussion, dissent, and debate.”
+Let’s be honest with each other the vast majority of those who oppose the protests are people whose family and friends will never be impacted by the social and racial injustices that the anthem protest was meant to shine a light on.
+For many, the players are only vital to them as long as they are running or catching the ball for their entertainment; otherwise, they should just shut up and be thankful for the paycheck bestowed upon them.
 As if being paid, and in the process making billions of dollars for those that employ them, should mandate their silence.
-It shouldn’t, in fact risking millions of dollars to bring light to injustice is heroic.
+It shouldn’t; in fact, risking millions of dollars to bring light to injustice is heroic.
 Ask yourself honestly how many of those who are angry at the anthem protest would risk their livelihood to right injustice?
 I would venture to guess not many.
-Again one of our founding fathers understood this concept as Samuel Adams said “If you love wealth greater than liberty, the tranquility of servitude greater than the animating contest for freedom, go home from us in peace.”
+Again one of our founding fathers understood this concept as Samuel Adams said, “If you love wealth greater than liberty, the tranquility of servitude greater than the animating contest for freedom, go home from us in peace.”

-The bottom line is that NFL players have a unique platform to bring attention to the inequalities that still exist in this country and nothing is more patriotic than asking that this country live up to the principles on which it was founded.
-If you can’t get behind that maybe you should question exactly what type of patriot you are.
+The bottom line is that NFL players have a unique platform to bring attention to the inequalities that still exist in this country.
+Nothing is more patriotic than asking that this country live up to the principles on which it was founded.
+If you can’t get behind that, maybe you should question exactly what type of patriot you are.